 You don’t need to create any special scenario.
 Your favourite chair, a comfortable cushion or couch, in your favourite spot in the house, is perfect.
 A place where you feel good and comfortable.
 You probably have that space already, mine is on my office, near a window, in a comfortable couch.
 Is also where I read, I didn’t have to make any alterations or to adapt it in any way.
 And, of course, if you want you can add an extra dimension to your space, by adding a candle, a warm blanket, plants or whatever makes sense to you.

 Other people just prefer to do their meditation practice on their lunch break in the park, or in the train on their way to work.
 It’s ok.
 Whatever fits in your schedule and helps you to create a routine.

 6. FIND A TEACHER

 This is important.
 One of the reasons people don’t give meditation a fair chance is because they feel they fail at it.
 Well, meditation has to be taught.
 If you never learned, how will you do it?
-There is a lot of misconception about it, and that is why is so important to find a good teacher that you feel confortable with.
+There is a lot of misconception about it, and that is why is so important to find a good teacher that you feel comfortable with.
 Questions and doubts are normal and a big part of the process.
-And also it’s good to have someone to support you, to share experiences and to explore any challenges that come up.
+Also it’s good to have someone to support you, to share experiences and to explore any challenges that come up.